anbclausen/optifuzz/README.md

                                     # the process
 ```

+## Sources
+- [C operators](https://devdocs.io/c/language/operator_arithmetic): List of all arithmetic operators in C. Used as a basis for defining should-be-constant-time ASTs.

 ## TODO
 - Skriv fuzzer færdig, lav minimal C kode
 - Python script til at analysere kode